Hoglandets-IT/beetl/docs/transformers/frames.md

 ```

 ## Filter
-Filter away rows that do not match the given condition.
+Filter away rows that (do not) match the given condition.
+Use the "reverse: true" flag to remove fields that match the condition.

 ```yaml
 - transformer: frames.filter